ShopBotTools/G-Code-To-Geometry/node-package/README.md

-# Handibot-GCode-To-Geometry
+# G-code to geometry

 Parse GCode into geometrical lines and curves.

-This program is a part of the Shopbot Tools new system but it can be used independently.
+This program is a part of the Shopbot Tools new system called Fabmo but it can be used independently.

 This software uses a modified version of [Ryan Sturmer's node-gcode](https://github.com/ryansturmer/node-gcode) under MIT license.
 The